7wei/shareuhack/_posts/how-to-get-best-price-on-udemy-courses/index.en-GB.md

 ## Udemy saving strategy

-### 1. Udemy Free Learning Centre
+### 1. Udemy Free Learning Center

-The most cost-effective way is to browse [Udemy Free Learning Centre](https://tinyurl.com/yfbaghja).
+The most cost-effective way is to browse [Udemy Free Learning Center](https://tinyurl.com/yfbaghja).
 Free courses are usually not in-depth.
 It is recommended that they can be used as a free introduction or introductory course resource library.
 It is recommended to use the filter criteria to find highly evaluated courses.
 Many lecturers will teach more than one course.
 You can use this free course first and try it out.
 Look at the lecturer symbol does not match your own tone.

 ### 2. Udemy special offer